 What originally inspired you to invite SF Bicycle Coalition for the Bike It Forward event?

 As you can see, the parking in Chinatown is horrendous.
 I believe that if we start getting our community to start riding bikes and getting feasible transportation in this area, it could help reduce a lot of the cars.
 If you reduce the cars in this area, it also brings in people who are tourists who want to park, but they can’t, so that also helps the economy.
 The main things is that there are way too many cars.
 That’s a danger and a hazard.
 If you bring bikes in this location, bike lanes are the next step.
 Bike lanes reduce car traffic by a lot and promote the overall safety in this neighborhood.
 So that would definitely be one of the major reasons why we want to promote more bike riding in this neighborhood.

 What do you see as the importance of biking in San Francisco’s Chinatown neighborhood?

 Especially with the construction going on right now, there’s no room for cars.
 We should definitely just add more bike lanes.
 I know that’s hard.
 I know you guys have to fight for each and every bike lane throughout San Francisco.
 This neighborhood is just the densest and probably needs it.

-Why do CNSC’s patrons want bicycles from the Community Bike Builds?
+Why do CNSC’s patrons want bicycles from the Bike It Forward event?